ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 allows the relying party to know some characteristics about the device and decide whether it trusts the device.

-Remote attestation is a fundamental service that can underly other protocols and services that need to know about the trustworthiness of the device before proceeding.
+Remote attestation is a fundamental service that can underlie other protocols and services that need to know about the trustworthiness of the device before proceeding.
 One good example is biometric authentication where the biometric matching is done on the device.
 The